-Japanese women enjoy their healthy lives, as shown in “3 facts to show how Japanese women are healthy,” and it will largely be attributed to the healthy Japanese food established through their long history, not limited to the above two foods.
+Japanese women enjoy a healthy life, as shown in “3 facts to show how Japanese women are healthy.”
+We can attribute a large part of the reason to the healthy Japanese food established through their long history, not limited to the above two foods.

-As a supplement brand originated from Japan, we have curated the crucial elements of the Japanese diet.
-We show you them and how you can take the benefits of them into your life, without tackling the taste and flavor you are not used to.
-(Furthermore, foods from foreign cultures often cost high.)
+In this page, we show you how you can take the benefits of them into your life, without tackling the taste and flavor you are not used to and often face difficulty to purchase daily.

 Fish, they eat a lot